 Law academic & barrister, London, Essex, Jersey

-Andrew Le Sueur is Head of Essex Law School since January 2017; he has been Professor of Constitutional Justice at the University of Essex since August 2013.
+Andrew Le Sueur has been Professor of Constitutional Justice at the University of Essex since August 2013.
+Since August 2017, he is Executive Dean for the Faculty of Humanities and a member of the University Steering Group (a board-level leadership group).
+He has served as Head and Deputy Head of the School of Law.
 Previously he was Professor of Public Law at Queen Mary, University of London (2006-2013), Barber Professor of Jurisprudence at The University of Birmingham (2001-2006), and lecturer/reader in laws at UCL (1988-2000).
 He was the founding director of studies at the Institute of Law in Jersey (2009-13).